Yashvant-Chhapwale-Course-Work/GitHub_Prompts/Git_Setup.md

   - Return to Terminal.<br>
     ![gh auth login>>success](https://github.com/user-attachments/assets/a2627600-78f9-4302-953c-7bcd07bd031d)
     <br>
+  - Paste the following Command in Terminal to `Configure Git Credentials`.
+    ```
+    gh auth setup-git
+    ```
+    This command will:
+    - `Set your global Git Username` to your GitHub Username.
+    - `Set your global Git Email` to the Email associated with your GitHub Account.
+    - `Configure your Git Credential Helper` for Secure Authentication.

 ### Check the Current Authentication Status of the GitHub_CLI(gh):
   - Open your terminal or command prompt.